 What is it?

 The microbiome’s composition varies between different individuals and is heavily influenced by environmental factors, such as diet and lifestyle.
 Genetic factors have an impact although even genetically identical twins only share about 50% of their gut microbes.

-High throughput DNA sequencing technologies and bioinformatics can be used to analyse the microbiome.
+High throughout DNA sequencing technologies and bioinformatics can be used to analyse the microbiome.
 This helps us understand the types and diversity of the species present, and identify associations between microbial composition and different health conditions.